Encoding

 14.5.1. x-user-defined decoder

-1. If byte is end-of-queue, return finished.
+1. If byte is end-of-queue, then return finished.

 3. Return a code point whose value is 0xF780 + byte − 0x80.